 As any successful athlete knows, there’s no substitute for strenuous training and play.
 Yet, in their quest to be the best, girls suffer more anterior cruciate ligament (ACL) tears than boys who engage in the same sports.

 Why do females face such a hurdle?
 The angle between the quadriceps muscle and the patellar tendon – known as the Q-angle – is about 18 degrees for a woman and about 13 degrees for a man,” said the orthopedic surgeon.
 The higher the number of degrees, the more knock-kneed the individual is and, theoretically, the more predisposed to having an injury.
 Proportionally, females have wider pelvises so there is a mechanical alignment difference, as well.

 Physiology may also figure into the equation.

 So how should the issue be addressed?
-Dr. Schroeder believes that increasing awareness among athletes and informing their parents of potential issues can have a positive impact.
+Physicians believe that increasing awareness among athletes and informing their parents of potential issues can have a positive impact.

 Parents don’t readily know the risks until their child gets hurt.
 They need to be told that their daughters may be more likely to incur an injury so they can be aware of problems, treatment options and outcomes.
 Deciding the right time to strengthen and condition – particularly quads and hamstrings – or whether or not to brace can help with preventive maintenance.
 We also need more research into the role of hormones, which may be controlled with medication.